top of page

 do with me now."

 You must say it out loud so your brain can physically hear it.
 And be sure to say it immediately when you get the jab.
 You have every right to say it boldly!
 Something that happened twenty years ago is truly irrelevant.
 Chances are very good that if you do this, the negative message will never come back to you.
-I've tried it numerous times, and as a result I'm running out of old, irritating voices.
+I've tried it numerous times, and as a result, I'm running out of old, irritating voices.
 I am very grateful for this.

 Happiness requires meaning

 As you are attentive to others, their friendship with you will likely increase.
 This growing friendship will mean something beneficial to both you and your friend.
-On the occasion where others do not return your kindness, the fault is theirs.
+On the occasion when others do not return your kindness, the fault is theirs.

 It’s nice to be given things randomly.
 This is fine.
-But unearned gifts had better be the garnish in your life, and not your main course.
+But unearned gifts had better be the garnish in your life and not your main course.

 “If we find ourselves with a desire that nothing in this world can satisfy,